hechuq/Biomass_allometry/README.md

-# Biomass_allometry
+# Biomass estimation from allometric measurements in tussock grasslands
-Code example of analysis of biomass estimation from allometric measurements in tussock grasslands
+Testing allometric equations for biomass estimation and comparison of performance metrics through cross-validation.